suent/Carpenter.AzurePipelines/docs/configuration.md

 ## PipelineBot

+The PipelineBot is automation that manages the pipeline and its outside connections.

 ### Carpenter.PipelineBot

 The GitHub username for the pipeline bot.
-This value should be supplied to the pipeline as a variable, either directly through the YAML or through a Variable group.

 ### Carpenter.PipelineBot.Email

 The email address of the pipeline bot.
-This value should be supplied to the pipeline as a variable, either directly through the YAML or through a Variable group.

 ### Carpenter.PipelineBot.Name

 The name of the pipeline bot.
-This value should be supplied to the pipeline asa variable, either directly through the YAML or through a Variable group.

 ### PipelineBot-GitHub-PAT

 The GitHub personal access token for the pipeline bot.
 This value should be supplied to the pipeline as a secret variable through a Variable group or through an Azure key vault.

+This token is used by the following jobs/steps:
+* AddGitTags
+* DeployNuGet (when target is github.com)
+* IncrementVersion
+* PublishBranch

 ## .NET Build